Helping dogs feel safe, calm, and understood

 they are having a hard time.

-Owners try more exercise, more treats, more commands, more correction, and sometimes spending thousands of dollars on training trying to "Correct" the behavior.
+Most owners try more exercise, more treats, more commands, more correction, and more stimulation.

-What if we stopped focusing only on stopping the behavior and started focusing on why the behavior was happening in the first place?
+But what if we stopped focusing on the behavior and started focusing on why it was happening in the first place?

-Over time, that question became the foundation for the method I now teach called The CALM DOG Connection.
+That is the foundation for The CALM DOG Connection.

 My goal is to help you understand your dog the way I do.